woossi0/suite/docs/usermanual/source/dataadmin/mrsid/index.rst

 #.
 To verify that the MrSID extension was installed properly, navigate to the GeoServer web admin interface and log in with administrator credentials.

-   .. note:: Please see the GeoServer reference documentation for more information about the GeoServer web admin interface.

 #.
 Click on :guilabel:`Stores` and then :guilabel:`Add new Store`.
 There should be a :guilabel:`MrSID` option under :guilabel:`Raster Data Formats`.

    .. figure:: img/mrsid_verify.png